 The green leaves from the fava plant—yes, the one that grows the beans that are so much work to double-shell—have a fabulously fresh yet nutty flavor.
-If you're lucky enough to find them at the market, try sauteeing them—cooking them quickly over high heat—to highlight their delicate flavor.
+If you're lucky enough to find them at the market, try sauteing them to highlight their delicate flavor.
 This recipe is as much a method as a recipe, so increase amounts and add seasoning as you like.

 - 2 pounds fava greens